The Ride – A perfect eBike, for a specific customer

 Should You Get The Ride?

 If you’re planning to do long rides up hills, this isn’t the bike for you.
-If you’re planning to ride “gravel” routes that encounter rocks and single-track, this bike isn’t for you.
+This bike isn’t for you if you’re planning to ride “gravel” routes that encounter rocks and single-track.

 More Testing of The Ride – A perfect eBike, for its ideal customer

-Yes, I could take it out for rides (and I’ve taken it on a few quick errands to town even in the cold) but it’s designed to cruise along on beautiful spring and summer days and to be part of your active lifestyle.
+Yes, I could take it out for rides (and I’ve taken it on a few quick errands to town, even in the cold).
+Still, it wants to cruise along on beautiful spring and summer days and be part of an active lifestyle.

 As this goes to press, there is currently a discount on The Ride Limited Edition, with a price of $5295.00, down from $6995.00.…